kailash-manasarovar/statement/docs/timeline/2026/august.md

 - And I'm still here.
 - Anyway.
 Did you see the white dove this morning.
 She's in love!
 - Oh, and for the record, I'm totally open to a lot of fully-involved motherhood at this apparently late stage and I know God can make it happen!
+- Maybe it's part of the Plan.
+That'd be so cool.